KuangjuX/KuangjuX/README.md

 <h2 align="center"> Hi, I'm KuangjuX 👋 </h2>

 I am currently a first-year master's student at the University of Chinese Academy of Sciences.
 Previously, I graduated from Tianjin University with a bachelor's degree.
 I like system program in Rust.
-I am currently focusing on machine learning systems and AI compilers.
+I am currently focusing on machine learning systems and DL compilers.
 I am working on implementing a **[Dataflow Analysis and Codegen Framework](https://github.com/TiledTensor/ThrillerFlow)** and an **[Efficient Kernel Template Library](https://github.com/TiledTensor/TiledCUDA)**.
 In the past, I have implemented some system projects using Rust, primarily involving operating systems and hypervisors.

+Active Projects:

+- [TiledCUDA](https://github.com/TiledTensor/TiledCUDA): TiledCUDA is an efficient kernel template library written in CuTe, which provides a wrapper for cutlass CuTe and enables more efficient fusion.
+- [ThrillerFlow](https://github.com/TiledTensor/ThrillerFlow): ThrillerFlow is a Dataflow Analysis and Codegen Framework written in Rust.

 I build operating systems in Rust: